-Florida has a milder climate than most other areas of the country, with hot summers and relatively warm winters, which makes hibernating animals a rarity in our area.
-Though there are many species of critters that hibernate all over the world, the raccoon does not.
-Their adaptable nature allows them to survive well during the colder months by changing their diets and seeking shelter.
-They also enter a behavior called torpor during the winter, which increases their ability to thrive.
+Florida has a milder climate than most other areas of the country, with hot summers and relatively warm winters.
+This makes encountering a hibernating animal a rarity in the Central Florida area.
+While there are many species of critters that hibernate all over the world, the raccoon is not one of them.
+However, their adaptable nature allows them to thrive during colder months by changing their diets and seeking shelter.

 Raccoons are natural omnivores, which comes in handy to them when food sources become scarcer in the winter.
 For most of the year their diet consists primarily of plants, eggs, insects, and garbage thrown out by humans; but during the winter they will eat acorns, fruits, and even small or crippled animals if available.

 Increasing fat reserves